akinhet/Rifi/README.md

-Basically this transforms an Apple Watch to a virtual remote enabling it to controll multimedia.
+Basically this transforms an Apple Watch or a phone to a virtual remote enabling it to controll multimedia.

 Uses: